International Fuel Tax Agreement (IFTA) & California

 California Fuel Trip Permits are used for occasional trips into California.
 They also allow out-of-state registered vehicles to enter and travel in California for four consecutive days.

 - If you qualify for an IFTA license but do not choose to register, you must obtain fuel trip permits to travel into or through each IFTA member state.
-When you return to California, you must purchase a BOE-123, California Fuel Trip Permit before you reenter the state.
+When you return to California, you must purchase a BOE-123, California Fuel Trip Permit before you re-enter the state.
 In addition, carriers traveling in non-IFTA jurisdictions must continue to comply with the fuel tax reporting requirements of those jurisdictions.

-- If you qualify for a DI license but do not choose to register, you must obtain a BOE-123, California Fuel Trip Permit before reentering California from Mexico.
+- If you qualify for a DI license but do not choose to register, you must obtain a BOE-123, California Fuel Trip Permit before re-entering California from Mexico.

 Purchase California Fuel Trip Permit – You may purchase California Fuel Trip Permits through our online registration.
-Online registration is convenient and is available 24 hours a day.

 If you have questions regarding this program, please contact the Motor Carrier Office at the following address or telephone number: